Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Workflow-PlayerInput.md

 It allows you to set up these connections using a UI in the inspector using an event-driven model, instead writing code to poll the values of your Actions as described in the [previous workflow example](Workflow-Actions.html)).

-The PlayerInput component also helps with multi-player scenarios.
+The PlayerInput component also helps with local multi-player scenarios.
 You can use the PlayerInput component along with the PlayerInputManager component to handle automatic instantiation of new players when input occurs on new devices.
 For example, if you were making a four-player local cooperative game, PlayerInput with PlayerInputManager can handle allowing new players to join when they press start on their respective controller.

 ![image alt text](./Images/PlayerInputWithGameplayEvents.png)